 Now you you’re prepared for anytime a recipe calls for cooked chicken or chicken broth.

-Zaycon Foods – Great Prices on FRESH Chicken Delivered to Your Area
+Zaycon Fresh – Great Prices on FRESH Chicken Delivered to Your Area

 I love having my Boneless Skinless Chicken Breast delivered by Zaycon Foods.
 By cutting out the middle man, Zaycon Fresh brings you the highest quality meat products at the lowest prices.
-They used to have just a few drop off points, but they’ve gained so much popularity over the past few years, that many areas are able to take advantage of the freshness and super savings.
+They used to have just a few drop off points, but they’ve gained so much popularity over the past few years, that locations nationwide are able to take advantage of the freshness and super savings.